-Whenever a FB user posts a photo to the enabled FB account profile we'll import that item into your site.
-It's important to note that due to Facebook's strict privacy settings some user photos may not import into your site.
-Given Facebook's privacy settings, some photos will not be imported into your Community Content site.
+Whenever a FB user posts a photo to the enabled FB account profile we'll import that item into your moderation gallery.
+It's important to note that due to Facebook's strict privacy settings some user photos may not import into Community Content.
 The privacy settings of the user who posts a photo will dictate whether or not our application has the ability to download and import the image.

 Twitter @Mention Name

-Whenever a user's Tweet includes your handle in the Tweet and there's media associated with the Tweet from either Twitter or Twitpic, we'll import that item into your CC site.
-For example, if your handle is @YourNewsLeader and a Tweet is created that reads "@YourNewsLeader Great pic from the storms last night" and includes an image, we'll create a media item on your CC site with the title "Great pic from the storms last night" and a description "@YourNewsLeader Great pic from the storms last night + Twitter URL to Tweet."
+Whenever a user's Tweet includes your handle in the Tweet and there's media associated with the Tweet from either Twitter or Twitpic, we'll import that item into your CC moderation gallery.
+For example, if your handle is @YourNewsLeader and a Tweet is created that reads "@YourNewsLeader Great pic from the storms last night" and includes an image, we'll create a media item in the moderation gallery with the title "Great pic from the storms last night" and a description "@YourNewsLeader Great pic from the storms last night + Twitter URL to Tweet."

 Instagram and Twitter #hashtags

 This feature imports all images associated with the enabled hashtag.
-Clients should input specific hashtags that pertain to their local market or current promotional campaign.
+You should input specific hashtags that pertain to your local market or current promotional campaign.
 For example, do not enable the import of content from #weather; instead, choose to import content from #WSMVweather.
 Enabling generic hashtags like #weather and #sports is discouraged and not recommended.